US lawyer loses appeal over assault of Hong Kong policeman | DW | 08.02.2022

 The incident happened in the midst of Hong Kong's widespread protests against Beijing's increasing control over the city.
 More than 10,200 people were arrested, resulting in over 2,700 prosecutions for offenses including rioting.

-No police officers have faced legal consequences for their violent crackdown against protesters.
+No police officers have been brought to court for misconduct allegations over the violent crackdown against protesters.

 ab/rt (AFP, Reuters)